Creating Custom Fonts

 Fonts can be saved in different file formats: OTF, TTF and SVG (and some more).

-To create a custom SVG font:
+To create a your custom SVG font:

 1. Open the typography template with File ‣ New from Template ‣ Typography Canvas.